Data Types in C Language

 Empty value |

-Primary Data types in C
+Primary Data Types in C Programming

 The C language has 5 basic (primary or primitive) data types, they are: